hhfernald/ipynotes/MANUAL.md

 ### Creating a second note

 When a note is selected and you press Ctrl-N again, the new note will have the same name as the current note, except that a number is appended to the name.
-The path bar will be in focus, so you can edit the name to what you want.
+The name bar will be in focus, so you can edit the name to what you want.